navcoin/NavHub/content/news/2018-12-13-navcoin-4-5-0-is-now-available.md

 **Blockchain Headers**

-* There are also changes to how blockchain headers are synched.
 * The wallet will now rate-limit the amount of block headers received from a single peer before banning them for misbehaving.

 ### Download it now